ryanmitchell/docs-1/content/collections/pages/collections.md

 ];
 ```

-Of course, you may add the same key to `messages.php` in other language directories as necessary.
+You may add the same key to `messages.php` in other language directories as necessary.

 ## Localization